-- Make sure the tattoo artist uses a new, sterile, needle. - If possible, ask the artist to use new (never opened) bottles of ink. - Follow the instructions from the tattoo artist for keeping the site clean. - If the site turns red, is painful, or has any discharge, your child should see their doctor as soon as possible to check for any infection.
+- Make sure that a new, sterile, needle is used. - If possible, ask for new bottles of ink that have not yet been opened. - Follow the instructions given by the tattoo artist for keeping the site clean. - If the site turns red, is painful or has any discharge, your child should see their doctor as soon as possible to check for any infection.